Ben Cousins: Media career

 In June 2023, Cousins commenced presenting the sport on 7NEWS Morning Edition in Perth.

-In early 2024, Seven Network announced that Cousins will appear as a contestant on the forthcoming twenty-first season of Dancing with the Stars Australia.
+In early 2024, Seven Network announced that Cousins would appear as a contestant on the twenty-first season of Dancing with the Stars Australia.
 He was the fifth contestant to be eliminated.
+His casting drew criticism from commentators who questioned the appropriateness of a mainstream family entertainment role in light of his stalking convictions.